TECH TALK: Mounting Cameras to Cars

 tumblr_lnz1yaXP681qj20iw

-Trending; corporate video production companies, on Square Daisy
+Trending; video production agency, on Square Daisy

 This year I’ve shot multicamera driving scenes with 5DmkII and GoPro.
 As it’s so light the 5D can be secured with a single Manfrotto suction cup.
 There never seems to be any vibration in the shot, and no rolling shutter issues.